 Applications are accepted March 1 - May 1.

 Discipline awards are application based only.
-If you would like to nominate an artist please complete this form.
 Your nominee will be notified and sent the link to complete the application.
 Nominations do not have an effect on their application and are not seen by the jurors.
 Nominations must be submitted by April 1st in order to give the nominee adequate time to complete the application.

 Discipline Prize Criteria: